 Although Malato was not in favor of racistes or racisme as such, regarding them as constituting an intermediate stage on the path from the destruction of the existing empires to his ideal of global anarchy, his use of those words back in the late 19th century was clearly not polemical but based on their objective content.
 Malato saw a tendency in Europe toward reorganizing political boundaries and allegiances along racial (or ethnic) lines, and he called this tendency racism.
-Note also that Malato specifically refers to Pan-Slavism as a form of racism, thus anticipating Trotsky's application of the word.
+Note also that Malato refers to Pan-Slavism as a form of racism, thus anticipating Trotsky's specific application of the word.

-First English Usage
+First English Use

 A piece for National Public Radio (Gene Demby, "The Ugly, Fascinating History of the Word 'Racism'," 6 January 2014) cites the Oxford English Dictionary to the effect that the first use of the word racism (in English) was by Richard Pratt in 1902, five years after Malato's use of raciste and racisme in French.